 - Leave on a wax paper lined baking sheet for 2 hours or until dry.

-- Store chilled with wax paper between layers.
+- Store chilled in the refrigerator with wax paper or parchment paper between layers.